Attack on Soanggama: Attack

 On 14 October 2025, a detachment of Koops Habema moved towards the Kodap VIII base at the village of Soanggama in Intan Jaya, which TNI-AD claimed was occupied by 30 TPNPB fighters.
 The detachment consisted of elements from the 500th and the 712th Infantry Battalions.
 A firefight started at around 5:30 AM on 15 October, which TNI-AD claimed was started by TPNPB fighters.
 The firefight reportedly concluded by around 12:00 local time as TPNPB fighters withdrew into the surrounding jungle.
 TNI-AD soldiers captured one firearm and some ammunition along with other TPNPB equipment.

+After TPNPB withdrew, TNI-AD units established a new tactical post at Soanggama.

 Aftermath

 The following day, TPNPB spokesperson Sebby Sambom acknowledged TNI-AD's capture of the village, but claimed that only three TPNPB members were killed, while 12 civilians were killed including eight civilians in a single house.
 A TNI-AD spokesperson claimed that the attack killed 14 TPNPB members, naming two Kodap officers and one TPNPB member long wanted for attacks on TNI-AD units.
 A conflict mediation team of the local government of Intan Jaya later reported that six TPNPB members and nine civilians were killed in the attack, including one civilian who had the same name as a Kodap officer.
 According to both TNI-AD and TPNPB, two more TPNPB members of the unit died shortly after the attack during their pursuit due to non-combat causes, including Undius Kogoya who died of illness on 22 October.

 A large number of Soanggama's residents were displaced by the fighting.
 On 28 October, thousands of Intan Jaya residents held a protest in front of the regent's office of Intan Jaya, demanding an investigation into the killing of civilians at Soanggama and for president Prabowo Subianto to withdraw non-Papuan soldiers from Intan Jaya.
 The protesters referred to the attack as the "Bloody Soanggama incident" (Peristiwa Soanggama Berdarah).
 A group of Intan Jaya students filed a gross violation of human rights report to the National Commission on Human Rights' Papua office in Jayapura on 30 October related to the incident.
+The Papuan People's Assembly called for talks and an investigation into the civilian deaths in Soanggama.